 The situation was underscored last month when Dr. Robert Hilborn, chairman of the physics department at Amherst College, disclosed that 813 physicists had applied for a single job on the college’s physics faculty.
 About three-quarters were recent recipients of doctoral degrees, while some 200 were experienced physicists, including about 60 from the former Soviet Union.

 There was unrest though, the Rodney King riots, which had nothing to do with unemployed physicists.
-Thanks to the strong ’90s economy an hype over string theory, the market would eventually recover.
+Thanks to the strong ’90s economy and hype over string theory, the physics job market would eventually recover.